ankit-negi28/orderflow-workato/README.md

 ## SQL Schema
 See [sql/schema.sql](sql/schema.sql) for complete database schema with all four tables.

+### Cloud Database
+MySQL is hosted on Aiven Cloud free tier for this implementation.
+In production, this would be replaced with AWS RDS MySQL or equivalent managed database service within the same cloud region as the S3 bucket to minimise latency.

 ## Sample Files
 See [sample-files/](sample-files/) folder for test CSV files used during development and testing.